The Skanner: History

 In 1989, The Skanner began campaigning for the renaming of Portland's Union Avenue to Martin Luther King Boulevard.
 The campaign was successful.
+In 1990, a fire destroyed a warehouse owned by The Skanner, causing $28,000 in damages.
+The cause was determined as arson.

 In 2009, the newspaper's owners installed security cameras on their head office in North Portland, to monitor an adjacent hot spot of drug deals and shootings, and made sure loiterers knew they were being watched.
 When crime went down by 50 percent, cops credited the decline in part to the paper's vigilance.

 Since 2012, The Skanner has displayed a solar meter to chart the energy it is harnessing from the extensive banks of solar cells the owners had installed on the roof and awning of their North Killingsworth building.